|

 Things we should be doing to increase the number of women pilots

 and the Top 10 Things we should stop doing right now!
+We all can encourage women to experience

 aviation.
 This study suggests women are an underserved and